Flying

 Online trainings

-The Udemy course below covers the content of the “Pilot’s Handbook of Aeronautical Knowledge” (Ground school) in a serie of online lectures.
+The Udemy course below covers the content of the “Pilot’s Handbook of Aeronautical Knowledge” (Ground school) in a series of online lectures.

 Another interesting course that instead mixes theory with simulated practice is the following: